akargl/TweeterApp/README.md

 * [1 FuzzyCoin] Encrypt cookies which contain sensitive data
   * The cookie does not contain any sensitive data.
 However, we sign the cookie to detect any tampering.
 There, an attacker cannot change the expiration date.

+## XSRF aka CSRF

+* [2 points] Include a hidden form field in your form data (when performing requests that make changes on the server); either a “Shared CSRF Token”, or a “Double-submitted Cookie”.
+A “Shared CSRF Token” is an unpredictable random string/number, unique for every request of the form data, as hidden form field.
+A “Double-submitted cookie” is the output of a secure one-way function with the cookie value as input, e.g. SHA-512(Cookie), as hidden form field).
+  * All requests that change the state of the server contain a hidden field for the unpredictable CSRF token.
+* [1 point] Reauthentication for sensitive requests (e.g. password, 2nd factor)
+  * We reauthenticate for critical requests like account deletion or user priviledge promotion.

 ## Deployment

+* [1 point] Trusted third party for images of Docker container; official-tagged images (hub.docker.com) and/or source available (please argue)
+  * We use the official python 2.7 image from hub.docker.com
+* [1 point] Drop privileges of service inside the container (not running as root)
+  * We are running the application under the `tweeter` user and application folder is owned by the `tweetergroup`

 ### Optional walls